Asset Accounts

 Basic structure

-- Additions to stock -- increases during the period, including natural growth, discoveries, upward reappraisals, and reclassifications
+- Additions to stock -- everything that increased the stock during the year, including natural growth, discoveries, upward reappraisals, and reclassifications

-- Reductions in stock -- decreases during the period, including extractions, natural losses, catastrophic losses, downward reappraisals, and reclassifications
+- Reductions in stock -- everything that decreased the stock, including extractions, natural losses, catastrophic losses, downward reappraisals, and reclassifications

-- Closing stock -- the quantity of the asset at the end of the accounting period
+- Closing stock -- what you have at the end of the year

 Figure 3.1.1: Physical asset account identity